dgraph-io/dgraph-docs/content/graphql/authorization/mutations.md

 +++
 title = "Mutations"
-weight = 3
+description = "Mutations with authorization work like queries.
+But mutations involve a state change in the database, so you need to understand when the rules are applied." weight = 3
 [menu.main]
     parent = "authorization"
 +++

-Mutations with auth work similarly to query.
-However, mutations involve a state change in the database, so it's important to understand when the rules are applied and what they mean.
+Mutations with authorization work like queries.
+But mutations involve a state change in the database, so it's important to understand when the rules are applied and what they mean.

 ## Add